 The Filter gives you the most relevant international cooperation news – over 500 sources are scanned daily to help busy policy-makers stay up to date.

-The upcoming European Report on Development (ERD) aims to address financing and other means of implementation in the post-2015 context.
+The newly launched 2015 European Report on Development (ERD) addresses financing and other means of implementation in the post-2015 context.
 Learn more or see past ERD editions in our dossier.

 ECDPM has launched a new initiative to contribute to a well-informed debate on the future of ACP-EU partnership through a political economy approach.
 Find out more about this initiative in our dossier.